 We will review the way you promote your Access to HE Diploma with you as part of the Annual Compliance Monitoring visit.

-If you need any support with marketing your Diploma, contact a member of the Access to HE team who will be happy to help.
+If you need any support with marketing your Diploma, contact us and we will be happy to help.